Gunman takes hostages at Texas synagogue

 Police in Colleyville, Texas are negotiating with a man who took hostages at a synagogue on Saturday while a service was being live streamed, according to reports.

-Colleville Police said they were conducting SWAT operations near Congregation Beth Israel, with FBI special agents at the scene.
+Colleville Police said they were responding to the situation with SWAT teams near Congregation Beth Israel, with FBI special agents at the scene.

+“We are currently conducting SWAT operations around the 6100 block of Pleasant Run Road.
+All residents in the immediate area are being evacuated.
+Please avoid the area,” the police department said at 11.31am Texas time.

 This story is breaking and will be updated.